quantumew/tracker/README.md

     # that will occur automatically.
     tk use code

+    # Clock in with description and a time in the future.
-    tk in tracker --description "Making a hacky time tracking utility"
+    tk in tracker --at 10:30 --description "Making a hacky time tracking utility"

-    # We can manually clock out.
+    # We can manually clock out at a particular time.
-    tk out
+    tk out --at 12:30

 Analyze
 -------